gagomap/fail2ban_settings/README.md

 https://wordpress.org/plugins/wp-fail2ban/
 ```

-## Another way to stop brute force ssh  port (your ssh port)by using iptables
+## Another method to stop brute force ssh  port (your ssh port)by using iptables

 ```bash
 ## we allow at max 5 new connections per minute